The 375 RAPTOR was designed with multiple performance objectives:

 - Wind drift due to a 3 mph 90 degree angle crosswind must not exceed 3 inches from the point of aim.
 It is generally considered that it takes a 4 mph wind for there to be any visual or physical indication of wind.

-Velocity and Energy are only two indicators of performance, but are key contributors to on-target hunting performance which depend bullet expansion to create an optimum wound channel releasing the terminal energy to perform a humane harvest.
+Muzzle Velocity and Muzzle Energy are only two indicators of performance.
 In speaking with engineers at Nosler, Sierra and Speer, there is concurrence that rifle hunting bullets require a minimum on target velocity of 1800 fps to insure reliable expansion.
 Using an expansion factor of 1.5 times caliber, the .375 caliber achieves an expansion of .5625 inches which is exactly 9/16 inch for those that prefer fractional measurements.

 Historically, if we look at cartridges that have stood the test of time as great hunting cartridges, we see a common performance characteristic of bullets fired from these cartridges impacting the game at a terminal velocity of between 1800 and 2400 fps which allows the bullet to reliably expand without over penetrating so the full kinetic energy of the bullet is transferred to the game animal.